 Nadine Maas, Free-lance Writer, self-published Author, and owner of Professional Profiles by Nadine, brings 25 years of business writing and 18 years of résumés specialization to the corporate and academic arenas.
-Her flair for translating client credentials, accomplishments, and career challenges into distinctive resume presentations has won her a well respected place in the business community.
+Her flair for translating client credentials, accomplishments, and career challenges into leading-edge resume presentations has won her a well-respected place in the business community.

-Chris came to me with a resume that he felt wasn’t performing in the market.
-I could see why.
+Chris came to me with a résumé that he felt wasn’t performing.
+When I reviewed it, I could understand why.
 He obviously was a talented professional, but his résumé wasn’t demonstrating his value.

-I often say, if we were comparing a resume to geometry, we would say the cover letter and qualifications profile are the theorem, and the content of the résumé is the proof.
+I often say, if we were comparing a résumé to geometric principles, we would say the cover letter and qualifications profile are the theorem and the content of the résumé is the proof.
 In a cover letter, I endeavor to articulate a client’s special gifts and talents.
 In the résumé, I make sure that we prove what we say with substantial résumé content.
 In this way we intrigue a prospective employer with a real-world story and with what I call the reoccurring theme of a résumé.

-In these hard times, we have all been forced to cut back and analyze every purchase we make.
+In harder times, we are forced to cut back and analyze every purchase we make.
 The question is, can we afford to cut the budget on our advertising, our résumé, and our reaches to the marketplace?
 Can we afford to budget on the key to securing and increasing our earnings?

 My daughter is an entrepreneur and a talented, gifted artist, and I am a professional writer.
 Often I remark on how God gave us different gifts so that we could help one another.
 On good days when business is booming, and we are in high demand, we feel validated in our professional roles.
 But on quieter days, and in slower times, doubt can cast a shadow over our self-belief and sense of reality.